Sustainable Behaviour Change

 Downloading a wellbeing app is adoption

-One is exposure.
+One creates exposure.

-The other is behavioural change.
+The other creates behavioural change.

 When Wellbeing Starts To Feel Like Another Task